loafey/master-thesis/Thesis/5.0. Discussion/Usage.typ

 slower than the unoptimized C version, the growth in execution time is a constant factor between all three programs.

-This can be observed even more clearly if we overlap the benchmarks over each other.
+This can be observed even more clearly if we overlap the results over each other.
 We can see that the unoptimized C version grows the same way as the #ln version, while the optimized C version is slightly more efficient.
-#figure(caption: [Benchmarks from @fibbo-benchmarks overlapped], overlap)
+#figure(caption: [Benchmark from @fibbo-benchmarks with results overlapped.], overlap)

 The performance difference we can see @fibbo-benchmarks can be attributed to several factors but the two most significant ones